Internet of things: Security

 Security is the biggest concern in adopting Internet of things technology, with concerns that rapid development is happening without appropriate consideration of the profound security challenges involved and the regulatory changes that might be necessary.
 The rapid development of the Internet of Things (IoT) has allowed billions of devices to connect to the network.
 Due to too many connected devices and the limitation of communication security technology, various security issues gradually appear in the IoT.

 Most of the technical security concerns are similar to those of conventional servers, workstations and smartphones.
 These concerns include using weak authentication, forgetting to change default credentials, unencrypted messages sent between devices, SQL injections, man-in-the-middle attacks, and poor handling of security updates.
 However, many IoT devices have severe operational limitations on the computational power available to them.
 These constraints often make them unable to directly use basic security measures such as implementing firewalls or using strong cryptosystems to encrypt their communications with other devices - and the low price and consumer focus of many devices makes a robust security patching system uncommon.

 Rather than conventional security vulnerabilities, fault injection attacks are on the rise and targeting IoT devices.
 A fault injection attack is a physical attack on a device to purposefully introduce faults in the system to change the intended behavior.
-Faults might happen unintentionally by environmental noises and electromagnetic fields.
-There are ideas stemmed from control-flow integrity (CFI) to prevent fault injection attacks and system recovery to a healthy state before the fault.
+Faults might happen unintentionally due to environmental noises and electromagnetic fields.
+There are ideas stemming from control-flow integrity (CFI) to prevent fault injection attacks and system recovery to a healthy state before the fault.

 Internet of things devices also have access to new areas of data, and can often control physical devices, so that even by 2014 it was possible to say that many Internet-connected appliances could already "spy on people in their own homes" including televisions, kitchen appliances, cameras, and thermostats.
 Computer-controlled devices in automobiles such as brakes, engine, locks, hood and trunk releases, horn, heat, and dashboard have been shown to be vulnerable to attackers who have access to the on-board network.
 In some cases, vehicle computer systems are Internet-connected, allowing them to be exploited remotely.
-By 2008 security researchers had shown the ability to remotely control pacemakers without authority.
-Later hackers demonstrated remote control of insulin pumps and implantable cardioverter defibrillators.
+By 2008, security researchers had shown the ability to remotely control pacemakers without authority.
+Later, hackers demonstrated remote control of insulin pumps and implantable cardioverter defibrillators.